FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/administration/Web_Admin.md

 ![](https://lh5.googleusercontent.com/PBD5I7P0-RReoaFDi04vAWawvRHjH1QLMuTqmDJdir9-5GXGIzMAk-1quMUOy__LK6bQg78SzNY1RjIyBVs9BDWi8kqj5JQ-kPLo0YyvoM946iy_Qt2hErfouAdpeNsyyYKi96HpMNmTZEDFed2B)

-This section shows the start and current run time of the FTS, as well as the number of connected clients.
-The start time is provided by the server, so if you are in a different time zone you may see negative up times.
+This section shows the start and current run time of the FTS, and the number of connected clients.
+The start time is provided by the server, so if you are in a different time zone you may see negative uptimes.

 ## 2.3 System Health

 ![](https://lh6.googleusercontent.com/mi-wMbggm9G4KpKInwk9utRTTVCtFefd9je9mqavqHoEaAKWcTbBMGL4gja9TvdA6bpdR5AlByEJ1gDkMmhYI47dtleMAJZAZOt9IHW6D4DONhkG9nYFJkfYfnQ_MMK1M3Eqg1-9PxKR2jcjpgah)

 In this section the % resources required by the server are displayed as its consumption of CPU, RAM, and Disk.
-The gauge shows both numerical (RAM: 32) as well as visual (circle ~⅓ full) values.
+The gauge shows both numerical (RAM: 32) and visual (circle ~⅓ full) values.

 ## 2.4 Logs